Honda T360

 The Honda T360 is a pickup truck from Honda.
-Introduced in June 1963, it was Honda's first production automobile, beating the S500 Sports by four months.
-There was also a larger-engined version called the T500, mainly sold in export.
+Introduced in June 1963, it was Honda's first production automobile, beating the S500 by four months.
+There was also a larger-engined version called the T500, mainly sold as an export.

 Overview

 The T360 used a 356 cc AK250E series DOHC inline-four engine also found in the Honda S360 roadster prototype, with which it also shared the chassis.
-The mid-mounted unit propelled the truck to a top speed of 100 km/h, and was accessed by lifting up the bench seat inside the cabin.
-The engine generated 30 PS at 8,500 rpm, reflecting Honda's motorcycle heritage.
-A total of 108,920 T360s were produced from 1963 through August 1967, all painted in "May Blue".
-It has a wraparound, clamshell-style bonnet which leaves the headlights in place when opened.
+The mid-mounted engine generated 30 PS at 8,500 rpm, reflecting Honda's experience with motorcycle engines, and propelled the truck to a top speed of 100 km/h.
+The bench seat in the cabin is hinged to allow engine access.
+The T360 has a wraparound, clamshell-style hood which leaves the headlights in place when opened.
+A total of 108,920 T360s were produced from 1963 through August 1967, all painted in May Blue.

-The similar but somewhat larger T500 used a 38 PS 531 cc version of the engine, excluding it from the Kei car class.
-The T500, first shown in September 1964, was mainly intended for export markets.
-Its engine delivered high in the rev range (maximum power arrived at 7,500 rpm, with redline at 9,000 rpm) and was a slightly downtuned version of the one found in the Honda S500 sports car.
+First shown in September 1964, the similar but somewhat larger T500 used a 38 PS 531 cc version of the engine, excluding it from Japan's kei car class, and was mainly intended for export markets.
+Its engine delivered power high in the rev range (peak power arrived at 7,500 rpm, with a 9,000 rpm redline), being a slightly downtuned version of the one found in the Honda S500 sports car.
 Top speed was 105 km/h.
-A total of 10,226 T500s were built from 1964 through November 1967, and were all painted "Moss Green".
-Aside from the different color and engine, the T500 was 20 cm longer (all behind the rear axle), as its overall length was not dictated by the Kei regulations.
-Another minor distinction was the fittings for license plates larger than those of a Kei car, as well as a higher 400 kg load capacity.
+A total of 10,226 T500s were built from 1964 through November 1967, all painted in Moss Green.
+Aside from the different color and engine, the T500 has a 20 cm longer rear overhang, as its overall length was not dictated by kei car regulations.
+Another minor distinction was the fittings for license plates larger than those of a kei car, as well as a higher 400 kg load capacity.

-The T360 was produced as a conventional rear-wheel drive pickup truck, a flatbed (the T360F), a flatbed with folding sides (the T360H), and as a covered van (the T360V).
-There was also a version of the T360 called the "Snow Crawler", equipped with tracked propulsion units at the rear.
-Due to its expense, the Snow Crawler remained a rarity in spite of its usefulness in certain parts of northern Japan.
-The T500 came either with a conventional pickup body (T500), or with the folding side flatbed, this time with the "F" suffix; called the T500F.
+The T360 was produced as a conventional pickup truck, a flatbed (the T360F), a flatbed with folding sides (the T360H), and a covered van (the T360V).
+There was also a version of the T360 called the "Snow Crawler", equipped with tracks at the rear.
+Due to its expense, the Snow Crawler remained a rarity despite its usefulness in parts of northern Japan.
+The T500 came either with a conventional pickup body or with a folding-side flatbed (the T500F).